 - Customers ask for another beer (or a refund)

-- Customers switch to profit-sucking bottle or can
+- Customers switch to profit-sucking bottles or cans

 - Customers leave (and possibly don’t return)

-It’s safe to say, the cost of cleaning your lines regularly is far less than in either of the price of the four scenarios above.
-A report by the Draught Beer Quality, “Economics of Draught Line Cleaning,” revealed that locations performing two-week line cleanings had a 4% higher growth rate than locations not using the two-week cycle.
-This built upon an earlier industry study by David Quain, “Draught Beer Quality—Challenges and Opportunities,” which found that retail locations which only cleaned their lines every five to eight weeks saw a 7% decline in draught beer sales.
+It’s safe to say, the cost of cleaning your lines regularly is far less than any in either of the price of the four scenarios above.
+A report by David Quain, “Draught Beer Quality–Challenges and Opportunities,” found that retail locations that only cleaned their lines every five to eight weeks saw a 7% decline in draught beer sales.

 There’s more.
 In a case study involving a 10 draught line system at 10 kegs per week, the impact of these percentages was brought to light.
 The 4% growth resulted in an additional profit per year of nearly $4,300, while the 7% decline resulted in a loss of over $23,000.

 Proper Commercial Beer Line Cleaning—It Makes a Difference for Your Customers and Your Profits